weeargh/callnote/spec.md

-This is the **Master Design Document** for **Mekari Call (v2.0)**.
+This is the **Master Design Document** for **Mekari Callnote (v2.0)**.
 It synthesizes your new UI requirements, the MeetingBaas architecture, and the "Indonesian B2B" context into a single executable blueprint.

 ---

 # **1. Product Specification**

-**Product Name:** Mekari Call
+**Product Name:** Mekari Callnote
 **Version:** 2.0 (Intelligence Platform)
 **Target Audience:** Indonesian B2B Professionals (Managers, Sales, Product).
 **Core Value:** Turns mixed-language meetings (Indo/Eng) into structured data (Action Items, Decisions, Timelines).